Lorena Vila – Integrative Arts Psychotherapist

 A bit about my journey

 My journey to discovering the power of Psychotherapy started when working in a therapeutic horticulture setting for a homeless charity.
-I was talking to the participants and thinking, people just want to talk, not engage with the allotment, and I just want to listen!
-But I wanted the tools to better understand what trauma really means, how to work with it and how to genuinely support those facing emotional pain.
+I became aware that many people gained value from talking at the allotment, as opposed to engaging in activity, and I just wanted to listen.
+But I wanted the tools to better understand what trauma really meant, how to work with it and how to support those facing emotional pain.

 That was in Jan 2019, and I began my journey in a year long Exploring Ecopsychology training.
-I became fascinated with the different healing tools we can use to look in, connect, understand and find a sense of lost meaning.
+I became fascinated with the different healing tools we can use to look in, connect and find a sense of lost meaning.
 I was hooked.

-Through my Integrative Arts Psychotherapy training over 4 years, I was amazed and astounded at the wealth of ways we can explore and find meaning.
-I developed a profound understanding of my own traumas, which was tough, but an essential foundation.
-And now I am grateful for how these bring meaning to the practitioner and person I am.
+Through my Integrative Arts Psychotherapy MA training over 4 years, I was astounded at the wealth of ways we can support ourselves, explore and heal from trauma.
+I developed a profound understanding of my own traumas, which is an essential foundation for the practitioner I am today.

 Fees